Feral Cats in Your Neighborhood

 If you are in a community and some people are for the trapping and others may be suspicious of it, its best to do the ones you can and hope that by neighbors talking about how great and easy it was, they too will jump on board.

-Each scenario is different and can run the gamut from a simple trap setting in someone’s back yard to a real heated debate about feeding a colony that might involve animal control.
-Some sites will require you to contact animal control for help, a lot depends on the local laws in your area and how much your animal control is willing to work with you.
-These days it is much easier to work as a team and help one another as everyone is really looking for the same goals, less homeless cats and less euthanasia.
+Each scenario is different and can run the gamut from a simple trap setting in someone’s back yard to a real heated debate.
+Some sites will require you to contact animal control for help.
+Much depends on the local laws in your area and how much your animal control is willing to work with you.
+It is much easier to work as a team because everyone is really looking for the same goals.
+Less homeless cats and less euthanasia.

 There is also a prodicol for before and after surgery.
 Once each cat is considered to be ok to return to their colony, they are released there.
 This is not re-abandonment because there is a caretaker that will now manage the colony for food, water, shelter and health.
 Often, rescues will rehome the friendly cats.

-Many times trappers and feeders do it all by themselves – and pay the bills for food and surgery out of their own pockets.
+Many times trappers and feeders do it all by themselves.
+They pay the bills for food and surgery out of their own pockets.
 They fly under the radar because many are harassed and threatened by people who don’t know what TNVR is and how it works.
 And it does work.
 To these people I say: stop becoming part of the part – be part of the solution instead.
 Let’s not continue to victimize the victims.

 Anyone can help these community cats.
 Everyone starts somewhere and hopefully an experienced TNVR person is found to mentor.
 So the next time you see a cat or group of cats outside, please don’t walk away.
 Ask if anyone knows if the cats are owned or if there is a caretaker for them .
 If not, step up and show them the compassion you would want if you were in their place.
 Become a TNVR person!

 Good-hearted people often just feed the cats, as spay/neuter can be costly.
-It is not uncommon for TNVR people to go without vacations and more to pay for the costs of managing a colony.
+It is not uncommon for TNVR people to make personal sacrifices to pay for the costs of managing a colony.
 But feeding alone does not help the situation.
 Spay/neuter MUST be done.
 Many vets will offer special packages for community cats, understanding the need is so great and funds are so short.
 We applaud each and every one of these vets.
 They are an active part of improving animal welfare.

 Many times, individuals connect when feeding and trapping.
 They start talking about wanting to form a group.
 Groups that are incorporated and have 501c3 status with the Internal Revenue Service as an approved non-profit have the ability to get grants from Petsmart, Best Friends, and many more.
 These grants help to pay for spay/neuter services.
 Pet food manufacturers will often donate overstocked food to these groups to help with the cost of feeding.
 So gaining a 501c3 status gives a huge advantage for receiving donations and grants as they are now tax-deductible.
 Always consult an accountant and/or attorney to get started as rules vary by state.